 EYE EXPOSURE: If this product contaminates the eyes, rinse eyes under gently running water.
 Use sufficient force to open eyelids and then "roll" eyes while flushing.
-Minimum flushing is for 20 minutes.
+Minimum flushing is for 15 minutes.
 The contaminated individual must seek medical attention if any adverse effect continues after rinsing.

-INHALATION: If vapors of this product are inhaled, remove victim to fresh air.
+INHALATION: If vapors of this product are inhaled, causing irritation, remove victim to fresh air.
 If necessary, use artificial respiration to support vital functions.
 Seek medical attention if adverse effect continues after removal to fresh air.

-INGESTION: If this product is swallowed, CALL PHYSICIAN OR POISON CONTROL CENTER FOR MOST vomiting or give diluents (milk or water) to someone who is unconscious, having convulsions, or unable to swallow.
+INGESTION: If this product is swallowed, CALL PHYSICIAN OR POISON CONTROL CENTER FOR MOST CURRENT INFORMATION.
+If professional advice is not available, DO NOT INDUCE VOMITING.
+Never induce vomiting or give diluents (milk or water) to someone who is unconscious, having convulsions, or unable to swallow.
 If victim is convulsing, maintain an open airway and obtain immediate medical attention.